 When I interviewed for my first corporate job, I was mistaken about something very important.
-I thought my objective was supposed to be to get the job.
-I confidently presented my qualifications, and I got the job.
+I thought the big objective was to get the job.
+Focused on that, I confidently presented my skills and qualifications.
+I got the job.

 But it wasn’t the right objective.